My Patient Resources

 Our online patient portal allows you to communicate with us easily and safely — according to your schedule.
 Using your own secure password, you can log into the online patient portal 24 hours a day, 7 days a week from the comfort and privacy of your home or office.

-Ministry Medical Group and Ascension Medical Group are partnering with athenahealth, a best-in-class provider of cloud-based physician practice management and patient communications software.
+Ascension Medical Group is partnering with athenahealth, a best-in-class provider of cloud-based physician practice management and patient communications software.
 This will improve the way we manage our physician practices in everything from appointment scheduling to billing and payment processing.
 While we're rolling this upgrade out across our clinics, please select your portal based on where you received services.

 The new portal allows you to: